Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 9 Agustus 2025 21.27.44 UTC
+- WIB: Sabtu, 9 Agustus 2025 22.28.26 UTC
-- WITA: Sabtu, 9 Agustus 2025 22.27.44 UTC
+- WITA: Sabtu, 9 Agustus 2025 23.28.26 UTC
-- WIT: Sabtu, 9 Agustus 2025 23.27.44 UTC
+- WIT: Minggu, 10 Agustus 2025 00.28.26 UTC

 Kutipan Inspiratif:
-"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: nature
+Kategori: success